 Only the Senior Patrol Leader and Scoutmaster will report to the registration table.
-Scouts will remain in patrol formation waiting until their site assignment.
+Scouts will remain in patrol formation waiting for a brief inspection of uniforms and equipment.

-• All units are required to check in with the registration staff upon arrival, even if you have preregistered.

-- All units participating in this Camporee will be required to provide:: - 1.
+- All units are required to check in with the registration staff upon arrival, even if you have preregistered. - All units participating in this Camporee will be required to provide:: - 1.
 An updated roster of participants (youth and adult) and any changes. - 2.
 A receipt(s) for payment that matches the number of participants. - 3.
-Evidence that the unit leader will have in their possession the proper permission slips and medical release forms A and B for each youth participant attending. - 4.
+Evidence that the unit leader will have in their possession the proper permission slips and medical release forms for each youth participant attending. - 4.
 Evidence of two-deep leadership and use of the "buddy system" which is strictly enforced throughout the Camporee. - 5.
 Evidence that unit leaders are responsible for Webelos that they are hosting.